thw73/inst/README.md

 - Install NPU driver <br>
-    You can install the offical OpenSUSE driver "linux-npu-driver" via Myrlyn or zypper After the installation you have to add your user to the render group [^12]
+    You can install the offical OpenSUSE driver "linux-npu-driver" via Myrlyn or zypper<br>
+    After the installation you have to add your user to the render group [^12]

     ````console